42zen/shdo/README.md

 - Fast pairing with **shdo-pair**
 - Fast command execution with **shdo**
 - Bruteforce all ports needed for pairing or execution
-- Automatically move scripts or executables to permissive folders

 ## How to Install